 To apply for a Schengen visa, Turkish citizens need to go through a detailed application process, which includes arranging an appointment at an embassy (of the country which is either the first point of entry or where the most time will be spent), filling out an application form, and submitting various documents such as passport-sized photographs, a valid passport, a sponsorship letter, travel insurance, travel itinerary, and proof of financial means, among others..

-It’s important to note that holders of Turkish ordinary passports who have a valid visa or residence permit from a Member State of the European Economic Area, Canada, Japan, Switzerland, or the United States, or are family members of an EEA member or Switzerland citizen, or are flight crew, may be exempt from the airport transit visa requirement in some Schengen countries.
+It’s important to note that holders of ordinary Turkish passports who have a valid visa or residence permit from a Member State of the European Economic Area, Canada, Japan, Switzerland, or the United States, or are family members of an EEA member or Switzerland citizen, or are flight crew, may be exempt from the airport transit visa requirement in some Schengen countries.

 There have been discussions about visa liberalization for Turkish citizens.
 The European Union’s Commission has shown support for visa free travel to the Schengen Area for holders of Turkish biometric passports, but this process is not yet finalized, as Turkey has not met all the required benchmarks.